Drawing Up the Past of Taliesin West

 HABS drawings are recorded through an agreement with the National Park Service, the American Institute of Architects (AIA), and the Library of Congress.

-The University of Texas at San Antonio students’ documentation of Taliesin West’s Original Dining Room was recently announced by the National Park Service, the Athenaeum of Philadelphia, and the American Institute of Architects, as the first place winner of the 2017 Peterson Prize.
+The University of Texas at San Antonio students’ documentation of Taliesin West’s Formal Office was recently announced by the National Park Service, the Athenaeum of Philadelphia, and the American Institute of Architects, as the first place winner of the 2018 Peterson Prize.

 Beginning in 2014, a group of graduate students from UTSA led by Pemberton have traveled each summer to Taliesin West, in Scottsdale, Arizona, to document the site, following the HABS guidelines in each aspect of their work in order to qualify for the Charles E. Peterson Prize.